 If you wash your hair every day, stop.
 Washing your hair too often can actually dry it out and shampoos can strip natural oils away.
 This will just impede the healing process, so cut back washing to no more than three times a week.
 And of course, opt for gentle products with natural ingredients only.

 Moisture is your hair’s best friend.
-If you’ve got heat-damaged hair, then you need to reacquaint it with its old buddy.
+If you’ve got heat damaged hair, then you need to reacquaint it with its old buddy.
 After washing your locks, rinse them with lukewarm water (or cold if you can bear it!).
 This will help seal the hair cuticle and lock in that vital moisture.
 Then introduce a hydrating and nourishing hair mask into your recovery regimen.
 Hair masks are brilliant at helping your hair hold onto moisture.
 Our Hair Mask has been formulated to nourish hair from root to tip, helping to protect it against heat damage.
 Easy to use, and only needs to be left in for 10 minutes.
 Use twice a week.
+A brilliant way to help restore hair burnt by styling tools

 As you’re keeping your beloved tools under lock and key, you need to dry your hair by other methods.
 Firstly, don’t pick up that towel – vigorous towel-drying will just place already damaged strands under more stress.
 The towel should only be used to pat-dry your hair to remove excess water.
 Once you’ve done that, use our Hair Gain Comb and gently run through your locks.
 Any knots and tangles will be easily removed.
 Then, allow your hair to air-dry naturally.
 If the idea of not styling your locks fills you with dread, then check out these great air-dried styles.